Posts Tagged ‘Pop Culture Alternate History’

 Ed shook his head in sorrow as he witnessed the rage boiling in her face.
 He faded away into nothingness while Clarice turned around and dove back into the car.
 Lunging towards Darryl, just for a moment he looked excited, perhaps thinking he was about to get the fuck of his life.
 Her eyes were crazed as she wrapped her hands around his neck, the pain in his crotch was gone, replaced with the aching excitement of adolescent lust.
 That was the last moment of pleasure he would feel as her teeth sunk into his flesh.
 Darryl screamed in pain as blood splattered from his body just as it had in the movie they just watched.
 The car rocked back in forth for the next few minutes.
 Had there been any witnesses, they would have presumed that what was occurring within that vehicle was pure ecstasy.
 Ironically, they would have half presumed correctly, it was incredible ecstasy, for one of them.

-Back at the homestead, Walt and Emily sat on the porch in separate rocking chairs.
+Back at the homestead, Whitman and Emily sat on the porch in separate rocking chairs.
 Emily, her nose in a book, said aloud.
 “Clarice was right.”

 “About what.”
 Walt asked.